 Figure 10 Bulk Scanning Utility

 This simple tool, an evolution of a previously released tool, keeps pace with recently released vulnerabilities.
 When only using signature-based tools to detect and defend your network, you can easily fall prey to zero-day exploits, such as CVE-2017-5638.
-With comprehensive network and endpoint forensics tools that deliver data in near-real time, such as the RSA NetWitness Suite, defenders can proactively search for this behavior and find new techniques.
+With comprehensive network and endpoint forensics tools that deliver data in near-real time, such as the RSA NetWitness Platform, defenders can proactively search for this behavior and find new techniques.
 RSA recommends proactive security; hunting versus fishing.

 Author: Erik Heuser